Rabbia-Ijaz/TryItOut/README.md

+Welcome to the TryItOut project!
+This is a versatile application that offers a range of innovative features designed to enhance your experience in various domains.
+Below, we provide an overview of the distinct features within TryItOut:

 ## TextureMod
 TextureMod is the feature where the user provides a Source image and a Pattern image and the model maps the pattern on the Source image.